panva/oauth4webapi/README.md

-# OAuth 2 / OpenID Connect for JavaScript Runtimes
+# Low-Level OAuth 2 / OpenID Connect Client API for JavaScript Runtimes

 This software provides a collection of routines that can be used to build client modules for OAuth 2.1, OAuth 2.0 with the latest Security Best Current Practices (BCP), and FAPI 2.0, as well as OpenID Connect where applicable.
 The primary goal of this software is to promote secure and up-to-date best practices while using only the capabilities common to both browser and non-browser JavaScript runtimes.